 Mistakes Treating Nosebleeds

-A few common mistakes in treating nosebleeds are putting a cold wash on the forehead, bridge of the nose, back of the neck or under the upper lip.
+A few common mistakes in treating nosebleeds are putting a cold wash on the forehead, bridge of the nose, back of the neck, or under the upper lip.
 That doesn't help stop nosebleeds at all.
 Also, pressing on the bony part of your nose doesn't help stop nosebleeds because you're not pressing on where the blood is coming from.

 Nosebleed Prevention

 So how can you prevent your child from having so many nosebleeds?
-You can use a small amount of that Vaseline and put it twice a day to the center wall of the inside of the nose, called the septum.
+You can use a small amount of that Vaseline and put it twice a day on the center wall of the inside of the nose, called the septum.
 Use a cotton swab rather than a finger to do this.
 That often helps heal the dryness on the inside of the nose.
 Increasing the humidity in the room that your child sleeps in by using a humidifier also helps.
-You should use nasal saline to moisturize the noise and wash away any irritants and pollens and do this every day.
+You should use nasal saline to moisturize the nose and wash away any irritants and pollens and do this every day.
 If your child has nasal allergies, treating those allergies with antihistamines will also help break the itch-bleeding cycle.
 And never allow anyone to smoke around your child.

 So when should you be worried about your child's nosebleeds?
-Mainly, you should be worried if the bleeding does not stop after 30 minutes of direct pressure on the nose, they happen more than four times a week but despite doing the preventive measures or they lose so much blood they're feeling dizzy.
+Mainly, you should be worried if the bleeding does not stop after 30 minutes of direct pressure on the nose, they happen more than four times a week despite doing the preventive measures, or they lose so much blood they're feeling dizzy.
 Remember, nosebleeds may look scary, but often the cause isn't.

 updated: October 3, 2022